fahamidaNimra173/JobQuest-Frontend/README.md

 ## 🧩 Challenges Faced

-Building the **Community Page** was one of the biggest challenges — especially managing reactions and comment interaction smoothly.

-To ensure accurate reaction counts and swapping reactions (example: changing from “haha” ➝ “love”), we implemented:
+Building the **Community Page** was one of the biggest challenges — especially managing reactions and comment interaction smoothly.To ensure accurate reaction counts and swapping reactions (example: changing from “haha” ➝ “love”), we implemented:

 - A **unique user ID array** for each reaction type
 - Separate tracking for posts and comments